 My name is Chantel Feola.
-A 5’2’’ woman with a talkative personality – no seriously my parents had a shirt made that said “Help I started talking and I can’t shut-up.”
-Keep in my mind this was a shirt that was made for 3 year old whose biggest goal was to get anyone and everyone to listen to her.
-Mind you that little girl hasn’t changed much consider I still find the Disney Channel shows hilarious.
+A 5’2’’ woman with a talkative personality – no seriously my parents had a shirt made that said: “Help I started talking and I can’t shut up.”
+Keep in my mind this was a shirt that was made for 3-year old whose biggest goal was to get anyone and everyone to listen to her.
+Mind you that little girl hasn’t changed much considering I still find the Disney Channel shows hilarious.

-Currently, I am 29-year-old about to embark on a new adventure to Los Angeles from Boston.
-I dream of doing artist representation for dancers.
-Just like everyone else I need to find my place and I believe that this blog is my starting point.
-According to the Feynman Technique the best way to learn something is to write it down in simple terms so you can explain it to others.
-That is exactly what this blog is, a place for me to share my thoughts on information that I have learned, thoughts on the inner workings of the entertainment industry, and a place to discover new dance and music insights.
+From New York to Boston to Los Angeles I’m always looking for a new adventure.
+I dream of doing artist representation/management.
+Just like everyone else, I need to find my place and I believe that this blog is my starting point.
+According to the Feynman Technique, the best way to learn something is to write it down in simple terms so you can explain it to others.
+That is exactly what this blog is, a place for me to share my thoughts on information that I have learned, thoughts on the inner workings of the entertainment industry, and a place to discover new dance, music, film, and travel insights.

-After six years of schooling, and earning a Bachelors degree in Dance (Minor in French) from College at Brockport and a Masters degree in Art Administration at Boston University, I finally figured out what I wanted to do with my life.
-Now don’t get me wrong I went back and forth a billion times about what that actually was, but the one thing has always remand the same was my love of art.
-Dance and Music are my true passions and has always been an outlet I could express myself no matter what the situation.
-Now being older, my goal is to understand not only the artistic side and non-profit industry, but to also branch out to the for-profit side of the industry.
-For the past eight years I have worked primarily in the non-profit art sector and have been a dance educator for over ten years.
-Now I have been reading heavily on the for-profit sector of the industry in hopes to get a full understanding of the entertainment and art industry as a whole.
+After six years of schooling, and earning a Bachelors degree in Dance (Minor in French) from College at Brockport and a Masters degree in Art Administration and Management at Boston University, I finally figured out what I wanted to do with my life.
+Now don’t get me wrong I went back and forth a billion times about what that actually was, but the one thing has always remanded the same was my love of art.
+Entertainment (dance, music, film, books…etc) is my true passion and has always been an outlet I could express myself no matter what the situation.
+Now being older, my goal is to understand not only the artistic side and non-profit industry but to also branch out to the for-profit side of the industry.
+For eight years, I worked primarily in the non-profit entertainment sector and have been a dance educator for over ten years.
+Now I have about 3 years of the for-profit sector of the industry under my belt and am understanding the entertainment and art industry as a whole.
 My next adventure will be to tackle law school.

 I look forward to you taking this journey with me, and continue to ask yourself that one question – What legacy do you want to leave behind?